os-swans/apisproject.org/content/investigations/ac.training/index.md

 Another clip, shot from the inside of a military transport helicopter, shows a Russian soldier operating a Kalashnikov PKM machine gun.
 The helicopter appears to be a MIL Mi-171Sh, an export variant of the Mi-8AMTSh, likely part of a batch received by the Malian Armed Forces (FAMa) in [2021](https://www.facebook.com/photo?fbid=2069395903209984&set=pcb.2069395996543308).

-[Footage](https://t.me/grey_zone/20520) of Wagner personnel using a similar Mi-8 variant in Mali was shared in September 2023 by Nikita Fedyakin, the administrator of The Grey Zone, a popular Wagner-affiliated Telegram channel.
+<a href="https://t.me/grey_zone/20520" rel="nofollow">Footage</a> of Wagner personnel using a similar Mi-8 variant in Mali was shared in September 2023 by Nikita Fedyakin, the administrator of The Grey Zone, a popular Wagner-affiliated Telegram channel.

 ![Left, Africa Corps personnel in an Mi-8AMTSh (source: KorpusAfrica on Telegram); Right, Wagner Group personnel in a different Mi-8 in Mali (source: Grey Zone on Telegram).](/images/act-images/act.mi8.png "Left, Africa Corps personnel in an Mi-8AMTSh (source: KorpusAfrica on Telegram); Right, Wagner Group personnel in a different Mi-8 in Mali (source: Grey Zone on Telegram).")